 The existing character of the surrounding neighbourhood is in part created by the predominant one to two-storey height of single-family development.
-New development will be higher in order to deal with impact of the ALRT and bus loop and achieve its maximum density.
+New development will be higher in order to deal with ALRT and bus impacts and achieve its maximum density.
 It should also respond to lower building heights in the surrounding neighbourhood.

-New development should screen the 29th Avenue Station and bus loop from the remainder of the site and should provide a visual transition to the lower height of nearby single-family homes.
+New development should screen the ALRT from the surrounding neighbourhood and should provide a visual transition to the lower height of nearby single-family homes.